Do You Need Homeowners Insurance During Construction?

 Dwelling Under Construction Endorsement Coverage

 A dwelling under construction endorsement adds protection for your property while it’s being built or renovated.
-While coverage varies by insurer, here are some common protections typically included with this endorsement:
+While coverage varies significantly by insurer and policy, here are some protections that may be included:

 mortgage icon